urql-graphql/urql/docs/advanced/authentication.md

 });
 ```

-The `errorExchange` will only receive an auth error when the auth exchange has already tried and failed to handle it.
-This means we have
+The `mapExchange` will only receive an auth error when the auth exchange has already tried and failed
-either failed to refresh the token, or there is no token refresh functionality.
-If we receive an auth error in the `errorExchange` (as defined in
+to handle it.
+This means we have either failed to refresh the token, or there is no token refresh
+functionality.
+If we receive an auth error in the `mapExchange`'s `onError` function
-the `didAuthError` configuration section above), then we can be confident that it is an auth error that the `authExchange` isn't able to recover
+(as defined in the `didAuthError` configuration section above), then we can be confident that it is
-from, and the user should be logged out.
+an authentication error that the `authExchange` isn't able to recover from, and the user should be
+logged out.

 ## Cache Invalidation on Logout